 goeasy Ltd. is a Canadian company headquartered in Mississauga, Ontario, that provides non-prime leasing and lending services through its easyhome and easyfinancial divisions.
 With a wide variety of financial products and services including unsecured and secured instalment loans, goeasy aspires to help put Canadians on a path to a better financial future as they rebuild their credit and graduate to prime lending.
 Customers can transact seamlessly with easyhome and easyfinancial through an omnichannel model that includes online and mobile, as well as over 400 leasing and lending locations across Canada supported by over 2,000 employees from coast-to-coast.
-Throughout the company's history, it has served over 1 million Canadians and originated over \$3.9 billion in loans, with 1 in 3 customers graduating to prime credit and 60% increasing their credit score within 12 months of borrowing from the Company.
+Throughout the Company's history, it has served over 1 million Canadians and originated over \$5.0 billion in loans, with one in three customers graduating to prime credit and 60% increasing their credit score within 12 months of borrowing from the Company.

-With nearly 30 years of leasing and lending experience, goeasy has developed a deep understanding of the nonprime Canadian consumer.
-Of the 29.2 million Canadians with an active credit file, 9.4 million have credit scores less than 720 and are deemed to be non-prime.
-Collectively, these Canadians carry \$231 billion in credit balances and represent the Company's target market.
-These consumers, many of which are unable to access credit from banks and traditional financial institutions do not want to turn to payday lenders which uniquely positions goeasy to deliver against its vision of providing everyday Canadians a path to a better tomorrow, today. goeasy funds its business through a combination of equity and debt instruments. goeasy's common shares ("Common Shares") are listed for trading on the TSX under the trading symbol "GSY", and goeasy's convertible debentures ("Debentures") are traded on the TSX under the trading symbol "GSY-DB".
-The Company has been able to consistently secure additional capital at increasingly lower rates in order to continue fueling the growth of its business and has sufficient capital and borrowing capacity to meet its growth plans through the second quarter of 2021. goeasy is rated BB- with a stable trend from S&P, and Ba3 with a stable trend from Moody's.
+With 30 years of leasing and lending experience, goeasy has developed a deep understanding of the non-prime Canadian consumer.
+Of the 29.2 million Canadians with an active credit file, 8.4 million have credit scores less than 720 and are deemed to be non-prime, down from 9.4 million in 2019 due to the upward migration of consumer credit scores as a result of the pandemic.
+Collectively, these Canadians carry \$196 billion in credit balances and represent the Company's target market.
+These consumers, many of which are unable to access credit from banks and traditional financial institutions, turn to goeasy to avoid the high cost of payday loans.
+By graduating customers to progressively lower rates of interest, goeasy is uniquely positioned to deliver against its vision of providing everyday Canadians a path to a better tomorrow, today.

+goeasy funds its business through a combination of equity and debt instruments. goeasy's common shares ("Common Shares") are listed for trading on the TSX under the trading symbol "GSY".
+The Company has been able to consistently secure additional capital at increasingly lower rates in order to continue fueling the growth of its business and has sufficient capital and borrowing capacity to meet its growth plans through the third quarter of 2023 based on the Company's organic growth assumptions. goeasy is rated BB- with a stable trend from S&P, and Ba3 with a stable trend from Moody's.

-goeasy is also the proud recipient of several awards in recognition of its exceptional culture and continued business growth including Waterstone Canada's Most Admired Corporate Cultures, Glassdoor Top CEO Award, Achievers Top 50 Most Engaged Workplaces in North America, the Digital Finance Institute's Canada's Top 50 FinTech Companies, ranking on the TSX30, placing on the Report on Business ranking of Canada's Top Growing Companies and being included on the 2020 Greater Toronto Area (GTA) Top Employer list.
+goeasy is also the proud recipient of several awards in recognition of its exceptional culture and continued business growth including Waterstone Canada's Most Admired Corporate Cultures (2018), Glassdoor Top CEO Award (2018), Achievers Top 50 Most Engaged Workplaces in North America (2019), the Digital Finance Institute's Canada's Top 50 FinTech Companies (2019), ranking on the TSX30 (2019), placing on the Report on Business ranking of Canada's Top Growing Companies (2019) and being included on the Greater Toronto Area (GTA) Top Employer list (2020).